Research Area(s)

 PhD Supervision

 August Kortzman - August entered the graduate program in September 2017.
 He held a CIHR MA award ($17,500 for 2017-2018) and a University of Saskatchewan Dean’s fellowship ($66,000 for 2017-2020).
-He is currently funded by Dr. Morgan’s CIHR Foundation Grant to the RaDAR team.
 He is currently working on a project on a social network intervention for caregivers of persons with dementia for his dissertation beginning with a systematic review of social network interventions across all populations.
-He has a manuscript under review on measurement of caregiver distress, and is collecting data for a project on caregivers of persons with young onset dementias.
+He trialled use of Interpersonal Psychotherapy for use with rural care partners of persons with dementia aimed at maximizing psychological wellness and increasing use of informal social supports.
+August completed his predoctoral residency in the Clinical Health Psychology Residency in Winnipeg (2022-3).

 Benjamin Gould - Ben is exploring user needs for technology to support aging well in First Nations communities in PEI.
 For this he held a University of Saskatchewan Dean’s fellowship ($66,000 2015-2018) and doctoral support from AGE-WELL (AGE-WELL a Networks Centre of Excellence for $11,000/year (2015-2018).
-Ben's publications are listed in the publications section, and he is currently working with communities in PEI exploring mental wellness needs and how technology might address unmet mental wellness needs in a culturally-safe manner.
-In addition he is working on a project detailing community-engagement for Indigenous research from the perspective of a community member with one First Nations community but as an outsider with another First Nations community.
+He is currently working with communities in PEI exploring mental wellness needs and how technology might address unmet mental wellness needs in a culturally-safe manner.
+In addition, he is working on a project detailing community-engagement for Indigenous research from the perspective of a community member with one First Nations community but as an outsider with another First Nations community.
+Ben completed his predoctoral residency at the Student Wellness and Counselling Centre's Doctoral Residency at Memorial University in St. John’s (2017-18).

 Completed PhD Supervision

 Camille Branger - Camille explored positive experiences reported by informal caregivers of persons with dementia using a novel mixed meta integration approach with a subsequent manuscript on case studies.
 For this work, Camille held an Alzheimer Society of Canada Doctoral Award worth $66,000 (2015-2018).
 She completed her predoctoral residency in Calgary at Alberta Health Services (2018-2019).
-Camille's publications are listed in the publications section.
-Camille is currently in private practice in clinical psychology and neuropsychology Edmonton, Alberta.
+Camille is currently in private practice in clinical neuropsychology in Edmonton, Alberta.

 Joe Enright - Joe researched the use of Reminiscence Therapy as a potential intervention to help reduce burden experienced by family caregivers of persons with dementia.
 He evaluated reminiscence with caregivers, and also adaptation of the program for delivery through telehealth videoconferencing.
-He also examined identity theory, intimacy, caregiver burden and the function of reminiscence.
-For this work, Joe has held a PHARE fellowship worth $44,000 (2013-2015) and a TVN (a NCE) Fellowship worth $100,000 (2014-2016).
-Joe completed his pre-doctoral residency in the adult neuropsychology stream at London Health Sciences Consortium (LHSC; 2015-2016), and a post-doc in clinical neuropsychology at LHSC, and he is currently in private practice in clinical neuropsychology.
-Joe's publications are listed in the publications section.
+Joe held a PHARE fellowship worth $44,000 (2013-2015) and a TVN (a NCE) Fellowship worth $100,000 (2014-2016).
+Joe completed his pre-doctoral residency in the adult neuropsychology stream at London Health Sciences Consortium (LHSC; 2015-2016), and a post-doc in clinical neuropsychology at LHSC, and he is currently in private practice in clinical neuropsychology working in London, Ontario and splits his time living in Japan.

 Completed Post-Doctorate Supervision